JoskedeJong/ProjectBubbles/README.md

 long term goals:

+1. \- clean up code.
+Several instances of setAttributeNode can be replaced by setAttribute
-1. \- create functionality to make segments switch place
+2. \- create functionality to make segments switch place